How to Choose the Right AI Consulting Partner for Your PE Firm

 Start with a Discovery Sprint to see how we work before you commit to a larger engagement.
 Or explore our full engagement models.

-Dr. Coney holds a PhD in how humans interact with emerging technology and works exclusively with PE firms, family offices, private credit teams, and independent sponsors on AI strategy and implementation.
+Dr. Coney holds a PhD in how humans interact with emerging technology.
+He works exclusively with PE firms, family offices, private credit teams, and independent sponsors on AI strategy and implementation.

 About Dr. Coney